Browse A-Z

 If lifestyle changes do not change your cholesterol level, your provider may recommend that you take medicines.
 There are several types of drugs available to help lower blood cholesterol level, and they work in different ways.
 Some are better at lowering LDL cholesterol, some are good at lowering triglycerides, while others help raise HDL cholesterol.
 Many people will be on several medicines.

-Statin drugs are commonly used and are very effective.
-These drugs help lower your risk of heart attack and stroke.
+Statin medicines are commonly used and are very effective.
+These medicines help lower your risk of heart attack and stroke.

 They include: